It is sometimes said that slugs (especially the Spanish slug) taste bitter and that for this reason, many animals won’t eat them.

-Many insects are not only sensitive to insecticides but also to herbicides and fungicides.
+Please note: Insects are not only sensitive to insecticides but also to herbicides and fungicides.

-This development is alarming, and there is a need to take decisive counteractions wherever possible.
+The decrease in insect populations is alarming, and there is a need to take decisive counteractions wherever possible.

 Every garden can become a small ark for endangered animals and plants.

-Natural enemies of slugs and snails:
+List of natural enemies of slugs and snails: